Facets of a mixed-integer bilinear covering set with bounds on variables: The Separation Problem

-\begin{cor} The optimization problem having a linear objective function over the set $S^U$ (or equivalently over $conv \left( S^U \right)$) can be solved in polynomial time in size of input. \end{cor}
+\begin{corollary} The optimization problem having a linear objective function over $conv \left( S^U \right)$ can be solved in time polynomial in size of the input. \end{corollary}

-\begin{proof} Since there is a polynomial time separation algorithm of the facet defining inequalities of $conv(S)$, the optimization of a linear function over $S^U$ \big(or equivalently over $conv \left( S^U \right)$\big) can also be done in polynomial time \cite{EquivSep}.
-We have presented in Appendix~\ref{AppSx} an efficient algorithm for the optimization problem that does not use these facet defining inequalities. \end{proof}
+\begin{proof} Since there is a polynomial time separation algorithm of the facet defining inequalities of $conv \left( S^U \right)$, the optimization of a linear function over $conv \left( S^U \right)$ can also be done in polynomial time (Gr{\"o}tschel et al. \cite{EquivSep}).
+We present an algorithm in Appendix~\ref{AppSx}. \end{proof}